tlsskfk/milalDevOps/README.md

       export AWS_ACCESS_KEY=YOUR_AWS_ACCESS_KEY
       export AWS_SECRET_ACCESS_KEY=YOUR_SECRET_AWS_ACCESS_KEY

--- This way, whenever you start a new BASH process, all you need to do is --
+-- This way, whenever you start a new BASH process, your session should initialize your credentials for terraform.

-      source ~/.bashrc

--- and this should initialize your credentials for terraform.
 Remember to name it exactly as such and understand the preference terraform has using these [docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
-Now, you should be able terraform apply using your main.tf file.
+Now, you should be able terraform apply in the directory of your main.tf file.

 Use a boilerplate terraform file -- you can find one in the docs/tutorials of the website, and terraform destroy after.